Gottfried von Strassburg: Manuscripts

 The geographical origin of the Tristan manuscripts is unusual in its concentration in two regions.
-Most of the 13th century MSS come from the South West of Germany and along the Rhine, the areas closest to Strassburg.
+Most of the 13th century MSS come from the South West of Germany and along the Rhine, the areas closest to Strassbourg.
 A smaller later group were produced in the East Central German area, reflecting the literary interests of the Luxembourg dynasty and the Bohemian nobleman Raimund von Lichtenburg, who commissioned Heinrich von Freiberg's continuation of Gottfried's poem.

 Editions

-The first modern edition of Gottfried's Tristan was that of Christian Heinrich Myller in 1785, and there have been many since.
-Until recently, however, there had been no satisfactory critical edition, but that has now been remedied by:
+The first modern edition of Gottfried's Tristan was that of Christian Heinrich Myller in 1785: